Workflow guide

 AI Workflow Automation Guide

-Use this guide to decide which work should run on a schedule, what context it needs, and when people should review the result before anything changes.
+Use this guide to decide which work should run on a schedule, which work should start from an event, what context it needs, and when people should review the result before anything changes.

 7 min read